-Currently, I am working as a Senior Algorithm Engineer at BYD, one of the world’s largest electric vehicle manufacturers, in the AI Lab department.
-My current project involves road surface recognition using multimodal data, including photographs and tire noise.
-This experience has further strengthened my skills in processing and analyzing data from various formats, which I believe will greatly benefit my doctoral research in multimodal emotion recognition.
+Currently, I work as a Senior Algorithm Engineer at BYD, one of the world’s largest electric vehicle manufacturers, in the AI Lab department.
+My current project involves road surface recognition using multimodal data, including photographs and tyre noise.
+This experience has further strengthened my skills in processing and analysing data from various formats, which I believe will greatly benefit my doctoral research in multimodal emotion recognition.

-More importantly, these research experiences have deepened my interest in advancing Artificial Intelligence research, as I firmly believe that AI has the potential to bring about significant advancements that will revolutionize our daily lives and pave the way for a brighter future.
+More importantly, these research experiences have deepened my interest in advancing Artificial Intelligence research, as I firmly believe that AI has the potential to bring about significant advancements that will revolutionise our daily lives and pave the way for a brighter future.

 Literature Review

-The biggest difference between multimodal analysis and unimodal analysis is that multimodal analysis mines not only the information in one modality but also the interactive information between multiple modalities by applying data fusion techniques.
-Generally speaking, there are three kinds of data fusion used by previous researchers.
+The biggest difference between multimodal and unimodal analysis is that multimodal analysis mines not only the information in one modality but also the interactive information between multiple modalities by applying data fusion techniques.
+Generally speaking, previous researchers used three kinds of data fusion.

 The first one is called Early Fusion.
-Early fusion methods concatenate multimodal features into a single model input, rather than modeling the input features of each modality separately.
-This approach relies on a general model to learn the internal information of each modality and the interaction information between modalities without requiring specific model design.
-Hazarika et al. [7] generates the final representation of an utterance by concatenating all three multimodal features including textual features, audio features, and visual features with linear combination and nonlinear activation function tanh.
-Morency et al. [8] fuse multimodal features by taking average of each modality according to certain time clip and input the consternated feature into Hidden Markov Model.
-The advantage of the early fusion is that there is no need to design a specific model to make it fit each modality involved.
+Early fusion methods concatenate multimodal features into a single model input rather than modelling the input features of each modality separately.
+This approach relies on a general model to learn the internal information of each modality and the interaction information between modalities without requiring a specific model design.
+Hazarika et al. [7] generate the final representation of an utterance by concatenating all three multimodal features, including textual, audio, and visual features, with linear combination and nonlinear activation function tanh.
+Morency et al. [8] fuse multimodal features by averaging each modality according to a certain time clip and inputting the consternated feature into the Hidden Markov Model.
+The advantage of early fusion is that there is no need to design a specific model to make it fit each modality involved.
 The disadvantage is that it is easy to ignore the important and obscure information in the data if we don’t train models for each modality separately.

 Late Fusion, in contrast, trains separate models for each modality and combines their predictions at the decision level.
 This fusion strategy applies different algorithms for different modalities and uses methods such as voting to make the final decision.
-For instance, Huang et al. [9] combined facial expressions with EEG by running a neural network on facial expressions and an SVM on EEG, and then fused the decisions using sum and production rules.
+For instance, Huang et al. [9] combined facial expressions with EEG by running a neural network on facial expressions and an SVM on EEG and then fused the decisions using sum and production rules.
 Abburi et al. [10] trained GMM and neural networks on audio features and SVM on text, then averaged the results to make the final decision.
-While late fusion captures modality-specific information effectively, it lacks the ability to model interactions between modalities, which may limit its performance in complex scenarios.
+While late fusion effectively captures modality-specific information, it cannot model interactions between modalities, which may limit its performance in complex scenarios.

 The third one is called Multimodal Information Fusion.
 This method combines the logic of early fusion and late fusion.
-Same as the late fusion, it will train models separately on each modality.
-Then instead of using models for inference, they would be used for feature extraction to get latent feature representation.
-Then similar with early fusion, the feature representations of multiple modalities are consternated by certain methods like tanh activation.
+As with the late fusion, it will train models separately on each modality.
+Then, instead of using models for inference, they would be used for feature extraction to get latent feature representation.
+Then, similar to early fusion, the feature representations of multiple modalities are consternated by certain methods like tanh activation.
 This is for capturing interactive information between different modalities.
-The multimodal information fusion takes both the advantages of early fusion and late fusion.
-It could capture the internal information like the late fusion and interactive information like the early fusion.
-It is expected that the multimodal information fusion would show better performance than the previous two methods.
+Multimodal information fusion takes advantage of both early fusion and late fusion.
+It could capture internal information like the late fusion and interactive information like the early fusion.
+Multimodal information fusion is expected to perform better than the previous two methods.

 For future research, we aim to explore multimodal information fusion as a potential approach for building more effective emotion recognition systems.